msteinauer/IntroToProg-Python-Mod07/docs/index.md

 Figure 12 shows the code for this task.
 Here we simply call the function and use the appropriate variables *strFileName* and *lstCustomer* to indicate which list we want saved into which file.

 #### 3.3.3 Reading and Displaying Contents of a Binary File

 The final task of the TODOs given by the start script was to read the data from the file into a new list object and to display its contents.
+Figure 13 shows the initial draft of this code.
+Here we initialized the variable allCustomers by calling the function read_data_from_file(), passing the variable strFileName as an argument.
+This will populate the variable allCustomers with all of the IDs and names of the customers saved in the file.
+Next, in order to display the contents to the user, I printed the list.
+However simply printing the list does not make any adjustments to the output and will not provide the best output for the user.

 ```Python
 # TODO: Read the data from the file into a new list object and display the contents
 allCustomers = read_data_from_file(strFileName)
 print(allCustomers) #TODO: Customize the output
 ```
-###### Figure 13:
+###### Figure 13: Intial draft of code for the final TODO in the script

 ```Python
 # TODO: Read the data from the file into a new list object and display the contents